ChainShot/Chainlink-Content/projects/Oracles & Chainlink/1.1.0/Introduction to Chainlink/details.md

 </p>
 <br/>

 [Chainlink Keepers](https://docs.chain.link/docs/chainlink-keepers/introduction/) is a network of oracles delivering event driven decentralized computation.
 Right now, in order for the blockchain to change state, someone has to trigger a transaction.
-Chainlink Keepers allow us to do this in a decentralized context, allowing for us to have contract interact with each other programmatically.
+Chainlink Keepers allow us to do this in a decentralized context, allowing for us to have contracts interact with each other programmatically.

 ### 4. Chainlink API Calls